A Simple Practice to Increase Engagement

 7. Ask others what they care about.
 If you find out they played in a tournament over the weekend or participated in a run for cancer, ask them about it.
 Genuine interest makes them feel cared about and frees them up to do their best work.

-Over the next thirty days, commit to expressing appreciation a minimum of five times a day.
-Notice what happens when you do this.
+Over the next thirty days, commit to expressing appreciation a minimum of five times daily.
+Notice what happens when you do this for others and yourself.

-As you make it part of your daily practice, you’ll find yourself naturally doing it more often.
-When you focus on ways to express appreciation, the way you see the world changes.
+As you make it part of your daily practice, you’ll find it feeling more natural and doing it more often.
+When you focus on ways to express appreciation, how you view and see the world around you will begin to change.

 Align yourself with what matters most to you.
 Live your brand fully expressed with intention and purpose to play bigger!